AninditaBasu/indica/docs/index.md

     - Arthashashtra API
 	- Ashokan edicts API

-You can programmatically process the data to make visually appealing or easily consumable information (see [Examples](examples.md)).
+You can programmatically process the data to make visually appealing or easily consumable information (see the tutorials).

 ## Authentication